 Her work was not restricted to giving shape to buildings.
-She also developed studies, projects and cultural programs, creating new uses that she found in the essence of each space.
-She traversed the worlds of the arts, illustration, stage set, graphisms, interior design and furniture.
+She also developed research projects and cultural programs, creating new uses that she found in the essence of each space.
+She elegantly navigated the many worlds of art, illustration, scenography, graphism, interior design and furniture.

-Together with Giancarlo Palanti, Lina embarked upon the path of furniture design and founded the Studio de Arte e Arquitetura Palma.
-Their furniture was manufactured by Pau-Brasil Ltda, a small furniture factory they opened.
+Together with Giancarlo Palanti, Lina founded the Studio de Arte e Arquitetura Palma, a furniture design studio.
+The pieces were manufactured by Pau-Brasil Ltda, a small furniture factory they owned.